Serb National Council: Formation

 The Serb National Council constituent assembly was held in 1997 in Zagreb at the incentive of the Alliance of Serbian Organizations and its members Prosvjeta, Serb Democratic Forum, Serb Community of Rijeka and Istria and the Joint Council of Municipalities of eastern Slavonia, Baranja and western Syrmia.
 In addition, founding members were also Independent Democratic Serb Party, Baranja Democratic Forum, Association of Serb Refugees and Expellees from Croatia, representatives of some church parishes of the Serbian Orthodox Church, members of Parliament of Serb ethnicity and respectable individuals.

 Statute

 The Serb National Council’s Statute consists of 29 articles.
-According to Statute Article 2, legal bases for establishment of Council are:
+According to Statute Article 2, the legal bases for the establishment of the Council are: